MNansensu/CN/README.md

-# CN
+# Change any file to number

-Change Any name to number
+- Just for clean.